 7. Automatic Gearbox

-This light means that you have a problem with your automatic transmission.
-If this light comes on, you probably already know your transmission is in need of a repair.
+This dashboard warning light means that you have a problem with your automatic transmission.
+If this light comes on, you probably already know your transmission is in need of repair.
 In most cars, you’ll be able to feel, hear, and sometimes even smell a transmission problem before this light comes on.
 If the problem does get bad enough for the light to come on, get your car in for service asap.

 8. Brake Lights

-This turtle looking light means you’ve got a burned-out brake light.
+This turtle-looking light means you’ve got a burned-out brake light.
 Go get that replaced before you get pulled over for no reason.

 9. Bulb Monitoring

 You’ve got a burned-out headlight.
-You should always replace a burned out headlight Replace it for obvious reasons.
+You should always replace a burned-out headlight Replace it for obvious reasons.

 10. Electronic Stability

 If this light is on, your car’s computer is no longer helping to keep the car stable when you turn.
 You might notice that turning feels heavy and laborious.
 Take a minute to make sure you didn’t accidentally turn off the traction control.
-If traction control switch isn’t the culprit, you’ll need to bring your car in for service.
+If the traction control switch isn’t the culprit, you’ll need to bring your car in for service.
 Your car is technically still drivable but we recommend you drive it straight to our shop.

 11. Emissions Control